Bathroom Remodel Permit Requirements in Philadelphia, PA

 Frequently Asked Questions

-Estimated permit fees for Bathroom Remodel projects in Philadelphia, PA range from $150 – $500.
+Estimated permit fees for Bathroom Remodel projects range from $150 – $1,000.
 Fees vary based on project scope and valuation.

 It depends on the specifics of your project.
 Some smaller Bathroom Remodel projects may be exempt from permit requirements, while larger ones typically require a permit.
 Use our free lookup tool to check your specific situation.

-Typical approval time for Bathroom Remodel permits in Philadelphia is About 2 weeks.
+Typical approval time for Bathroom Remodel permits is about 2 weeks.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.